jeremie-tiongco/HealthcareProjectUsingExcel/README.md

 # Healthcare Insights Using Excel

 This project showcases data analysis and dashboard creation in Microsoft Excel using a healthcare dataset.
-The goal was to practice data cleaning, analysis, and visualization to generate insights for decision-making.
+The goal was to data cleaning, analysis, and visualization to generate insights for decision-making.

 ![image alt ](https://github.com/jeremie-tiongco/HealthcareProjectUsingExcel/blob/main/Healthcare%20Insights%20Dashboard.JPG?raw=true)